JuliusStoll/Website-v2/content/de/publication/real-estate-agents/index.md

 ---
-title: The cost of honesty.
-Field evidence.
+title: How not to Reduce Commissions of Real Estate Agents.
+Evidence from Germany.
 subtitle: ""
 publication_types:
   - "2"
 authors:
   -
 doi: 10.1016/j.socec.2022.101943
-publication: Journal of Behavioral and Experimental Economics.
-Vol. 101, Dezember 2022.
+publication: BSE Discussion Paper Series. #0026
 publication_short: ""
 abstract: >-
   This paper studies honesty in the face of changing cost.